Alexandria, Virginia Public Transportation

 Metrorail Fare

-Peak SmarTrip fares on Metrorail are $2.25 minimum and $6 maximum and $2 minimum and $3.85 maximum during off peak hours.
-Peak hours are from when service begins until 9:30 am and between 3 pm and 6 pm.
-Fares and SmarTrip cards may be purchased at vending machines at Metrorail stations and online, as well as at Metro sales offices, commuter stores and retail outlets.
+Peak SmarTrip fares on Metrorail are $2.25 minimum and $6 maximum, $2 minimum and $3.85 maximum during off-peak hours.
+Peak hours are from when service begins until 9:30 a.m. and between 3 p.m. and 6 p.m.
+Fares and SmarTrip cards may be purchased at vending machines at Metrorail stations and online, as well as at Metro sales offices, commuter stores, and retail outlets.

 Related: Dine In The Northern Virginia Wine Country

-For more information on fares, timetables and routes, please visit the Metrorail website.
-For travel options for both Metrorail and Metrobus during the Platform Improvement Project, visit the Alternative Travel Options website or the Visit Alexandria website.
+Please visit the Metrorail website for more information on fares, timetables, and routes.
+For travel options for Metrorail and Metrobus during the Platform Improvement Project, visit the Alternative Travel Options or the Visit Alexandria website.
 Online information may be subject to change.

 Metro Bus

-If you have little or no experience using a public bus transportation service, Metro Bus may not be a viable option.
-Moreover, there is no direct public bus service between Alexandria and Washington DC.
-The closest connection would be between Alexandria and Pentagon City on routes 10A or 10E and 10N for evening service, in addition to bus service to the Rosslyn Metro station via route 10E.
-Be that as it may, it isn’t really necessary to take the bus.
+Metro Bus may not be a viable option if you have little or no experience using a public bus transportation service.
+Moreover, Alexandria and Washington, DC, have no direct public bus service.
+The closest connection would be between Alexandria and Pentagon City on routes 10A or 10E and 10N for evening service and bus service to the Rosslyn Metro station via route 10E.
+Be that as it may, taking the bus isn’t essential.
 That is, unless you need to go someplace but served by Metrorail.

 Fare Information

 From Pentagon City, you can connect with either the Blue or Yellow Metrorail lines.
-Correspondingly, at the Rosslyn station, you can take either the Blue or Orange Lines.
-Basic fare for Metrobus is $2 using a SmarTrip card or cash and express bus fare is $4.25.
+Correspondingly, you can take the Blue or Orange Lines at the Rosslyn station.
+The basic fare for Metrobus is $2 using a SmarTrip card or cash, and the express bus fare is $4.25.
 For older adults and people with disabilities, the basic fare is $1 and $2.10 for express bus service.
-Children ages five and older must pay the regular basic fare and to two children ages four and under may ride free with each adult paying the full fare.
+Children ages five and older must pay the regular basic fare, and two children ages four and under may ride free, with each adult paying the full fare.

-Use SmarTrip Card or the New SmarTrip App.
+Use the SmarTrip Card or the New SmarTrip App.

 Because bus operators do not carry money, you should use a SmarTrip card or the app.
-The card allows to load money with a credit card.
-After that, you just scan your card as you pass through a turnstile.
-Similarly, you can use the SmarTrip app to load fare and scan as you pass through.
-If for some reason you need to pay cash, you must have the exact change.
+The card allows you to load cash with a credit card.
+After that, you scan your card as you pass through a turnstile.
+Similarly, the SmarTrip app can load and scan the fare as you pass through.
+If you need to pay cash for some reason, you must have the exact change.

 Update: